|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 Water Levels & Temperature

 The Green River’s headwaters lie in the Wind River Range of Wyoming, and its stream is repeatedly blocked and diverted, most sizably by the Flaming Gorge Reservoir, not far upstream from Dinosaur National Monument.
 Thus, its flow is determined by reservoir releases, which will spike in the spring and early summer as the controlling agency at Flaming Gorge Dam releases water to make room for inflow.
-Peak releases from Flaming Gorge on the Green usually occurs between mid-May and mid-June, but can vary widely from early May and into July.
+Peak releases from Flaming Gorge on the Green usually occur between mid-May and mid-June, but can vary widely from early May and into July.
 High water trips equate to a more intense whitewater experience and a high level of physical fitness is recommended.
 Water temperatures are coldest during the high water period and rain gear and warm synthetic clothing will be required.

 Packing for Your Trip